Charles Dickens: Literary style

 Dickens's writing style is marked by a profuse linguistic creativity.
 Satire, flourishing in his gift for caricature, is his forte.
-An early reviewer compared him to Hogarth for his keen practical sense of the ludicrous side of life, though his acclaimed mastery of varieties of class idiom may in fact mirror the conventions of contemporary popular theatre.
+An early reviewer compared him to the artist and social critic Hogarth for his keen practical sense of the ludicrous side of life, though his acclaimed mastery of varieties of class idiom may in fact mirror the conventions of contemporary popular theatre.
 Dickens worked intensively on developing arresting names for his characters that would reverberate with associations for his readers and assist the development of motifs in the storyline, giving what one critic calls an "allegorical impetus" to the novels' meanings.
 To cite one of numerous examples, the name Mr Murdstone in David Copperfield conjures up twin allusions to murder and stony coldness.
 His literary style is also a mixture of fantasy and realism.
-His satires of British aristocratic snobbery – he calls one character the "Noble Refrigerator" – are often popular.
+His satires of British aristocratic snobbery—he calls one character the "Noble Refrigerator"—are often popular.
 Comparing orphans to stocks and shares, people to tug boats or dinner-party guests to furniture are just some of Dickens's acclaimed flights of fancy.
+On his ability to elicit a response from his works, the English screenwriter Sarah Phelps writes, "He knew how to work an audience and how to get them laughing their heads off one minute or on the edge of their seats and holding their breath the next.
+The other thing about Dickens is that he loved telling stories and he loved his characters, even those horrible, mean-spirited ones."

 The author worked closely with his illustrators, supplying them with a summary of the work at the outset and thus ensuring that his characters and settings were exactly how he envisioned them.
 He briefed the illustrator on plans for each month's instalment so that work could begin before he wrote them.
 Marcus Stone, illustrator of Our Mutual Friend, recalled that the author was always "ready to describe down to the minutest details the personal characteristics, and ... life-history of the creations of his fancy".
 Dickens employs Cockney English in many of his works, denoting working-class Londoners.
 Cockney grammar appears in terms such as ain't, and consonants in words are frequently omitted, as in 'ere (here) and wot (what).
 An example of this usage is in Oliver Twist.
 The Artful Dodger uses cockney slang which is juxtaposed with Oliver's 'proper' English, when the Dodger repeats Oliver saying "seven" with "sivin".